CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     ![Template deployment completed](../Images/m3fs1.png)

-2. By default, there is 1 assignment at the **Security center default policy** which is **ASC default**.
+2. By default, there is 1 assignment at the **Security center default policy** which is **Microsoft Defender for Cloud default**.

     ![Security center default policy](../Images/asc-default-policy-subscription.png)

-    > **Note:** This policy is enabled by default on your subscription as per Azure Security Center recommendations.
-This is the default set of policies monitored by Azure Security Center.
+    > **Note:** This policy is enabled by default on your subscription as per Microsoft Defender for Cloud recommendations.
+This is the default set of policies monitored by Microsoft Defender for Cloud.
 It is automatically assigned as part of onboarding to Security Center.
 The default assignment contains only audit policies.
 For more information, please visit https://aka.ms/ascpolicies.

-3. To view the policy, click on **ASC Default (subscription...)**.
+3. To view the policy, click on **Microsoft Defender for Cloud Default (subscription...)**.

      > **Note:** the assignment name will have GUID of the subscription in your lab environment.